anaef/lua-linear/doc/Unary.md

 is the mean value of the $i$-th row vector of $X$, and $N$ is its length; if set to `'s'`, the function calculates the sample excess kurtosis, formally $y_i \leftarrow \frac{N - 1}
 {(N - 2) (N - 3)}((N + 1) k_i + 6)$ where $k_i$ is the population excess kurtosis as defined
 before.
-The kurtosis is also known as the fourth statistical moment.
+The kurtosis is also known as the fourth statistical moment, and it is a measure of heavy-tailedness.

 ## `linear.median (x|X [, y [, order]])`